Sex Olympics

-Sex Olympics, alternatively titled Brad Stallion in Sex Olympics is an erotic point-and-click adventure game developed and self-published by Free Spirit Software, and released for DOS, Atari ST, and Amiga.
-The Amiga version of Sex Olympics was released in Europe in April 1991.
+Sex Olympics, alternatively titled Brad Stallion in Sex Olympics is an erotic point-and-click adventure game developed and published by Free Spirit Software for MS-DOS, Atari ST, and Amiga.
+The Amiga version was released in Europe in April 1991.
 Sex Olympics is the finale of the Brad Stallion series, and is preceded by Sex Vixens from Space (1988), Planet of Lust (1989), and Bride of the Robot (1989).
-Sex Olympics was panned by reviewers.
+The game was panned by reviewers.

 Plot

 Doctor Dildo has entered the eponymous Sex Olympics to further his plans of world domination, and Headquarters has assigned Brad Stallion, government agent and captain of the phallic spaceship the Big Thruster, to compete against him.
 Over the course of the Sex Olympics, both Dr. Dildo and Brad Stallion seek to have sex with as many women as possible.
 Brad Stallion must visit several different planets to accomplish this.